yzh119/relax-sparse/docs/langref/shapes.md

   * Dimension 0 of the result tensor is the product of dimensions 0 and 1 of the argument tensor, divided by 4.

-  Or in a possible Relay (sugared) syntax:
+  In a possible (sugared) Relay syntax:
   ```
   @ff = fn(x : Tensor([n, m * 4], int8)) : Tensor([n * m], int32) {
     <body>